socketry/io-stream/readme.md

 ## Usage

-Please see the [documentation](https://socketry.github.io/io-endpoint) for more information.
+Please see the [project documentation](https://socketry.github.io/io-stream) for more details.

 ## Contributing